nb-programmer/python-sample-fastapi/TEMPLATE.md

 - Development setup script to quickly install all dependencies needed.
 - A `.env.example` configuration example that needs to be cloned into `.env`
 - Examples (Only Docker script for now)

+## Pending features to add to repo

+- Async database using SQLAlchemy ORM